DrupalizeMe/vagrant-intro-series/07-provisioning-chef/README.md

 - Apt will only run if the cache is older than a day.
 The first time the machine is provisioned, this *might* be a problem.
 You can force updating the cache with the following setting in Vagrantfile `chef.json = { "apt" => {"compiletime" => true} }`
+- You may want to update Chef with the omnibus plugin for Vagrant if the cookbook you want to add requires a newer version of Chef.
+On the host machine, install the plugin: `$ vagrant plugin install vagrant-omnibus`.
+And edit the Vagrantfile to add the following: `config.omnibus.chef_version = :latest`.
+Note: Chef must be updated before it is "run".